imunhatep/systemgo/README.md

-SystemG is a simple task runner, with configurable jobs with JSON
+SystemGo is a simple task runner, with configurable jobs with JSON
 ----

 Requires go lang env for compiling.